devanshalok/react-file-transposer/README.md

 # react-file-transposer
-A short react based webpage which transposes the adjacent files in a txt file
+A short react based webpage which transposes the adjacent lines in a txt file